bayinfosys/bayinfosys.github.io/_posts/2026-01-01-63-private-inference-stack.md

 deployment service, your data stays within a boundary you have contractually defined.
 For regulated sectors, that distinction is usually determinative.

-[Marigold](https://marigold.run) operates at this second layer, adding typed pipeline definitions, a declarative workflow engine, and an eval surface above the inference backend.
-Where a private inference API returns completions, Marigold defines tasks and composes pipelines.

 ## Choosing a layer